 Is Physical 100 scripted?
 Netflix reality series explained

-Is Physical 100 scripted?
-The new Korean reality series has taken Netflix by storm – but is it all real?
+Is Physical 100 Season 2 scripted?
+The new installment of the Korean reality series takes Netflix by storm – but is it all real?

 The premise of the show is simple: 100 people of varying ages, builds, and genders duke it out in a series of punishing challenges, known as “quests”, in a bid to win 300 million South Korean won ($245,000).

-While outright billed as a reality series, some viewers suspected elements of it may have been scripted after the first few episodes.
+While outright billed as a reality series, some viewers originally suspected the first season may have been scripted after the first few episodes.
 Specifically, eyebrows were raised over Quest 1, a one-on-one “deathmatch” where two contestants fought for possession of a ball.

-Most of the fights were evenly matched, with the exception of a few Hulk-level men taking on others with gymnast physiques.
+Most of the fights were evenly matched, except for a few Hulk-level men taking on others with gymnast physiques.
 On Reddit, one user wrote: “They probably got a bit scripted to not have a cheerleader fight a strongman too.
 Or maybe it’s Korean culture to always pick a similar contestant?”

 Another commented: “Pretty sure some of the matchups will have to be partially scripted though otherwise most of the men would just pick a woman as an opponent for a better chance.”